idatum/xbee3-laundry/README.md

 The state of the washer and dryer is based on a moving window of ADC values crossing a threshold.
 In my case the moving window is the average of the last 20 ADC readings and the threshold "on" state is a value of 20.

 I do pre-aggregation of ADC samples on the XBee3 before transmitting.
 A remotely configurable global variable `Sum_count` defaults to 5.
-The idea is to 1) collect a reasonable signal before sending, 2) minimize the frequency of ZigBee packets and corresponding MQTT messages.
+The idea is to 1) collect a reasonable signal from the clipped AC voltage before sending, 2) minimize the frequency of ZigBee packets and corresponding MQTT messages.

 ### Data analysis ###
 Once I gathered a weekend's worth of data from my family and myself doing our laundry, I was able to arrive at default aggregation count and threshold value settings.